miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

-# Insurance Fraud Data Analysis and Classification
+# Insurance Fraud Data Analysis and Classification with Python, R, and ChatGPT

 # Table of Contents
 - [Introduction](#introduction)